University of Maine

-The University of Maine (UMaine or UMO) is a public land-grant research university in Orono, Maine.
+The University of Maine (UMaine) is a public land-grant research university in Orono, Maine, United States.
 It was established in 1865 as the land-grant college of Maine and is the flagship university of the University of Maine System.
 It is classified among "R1: Doctoral Universities – Very high research activity".

 With an enrollment of approximately 11,500 students, UMaine is the state's largest college or university.
-The University of Maine's athletic teams, nicknamed the Black Bears, are Maine's only Division I athletics program.
+The University of Maine's athletic teams, nicknamed the Black Bears, are Maine's only NCAA Division I athletics program.
 Maine's men's ice hockey team has won two national championships.

 History

+19th century

-The University of Maine was founded in 1862 as a function of the Morrill Act, signed by President Abraham Lincoln.
+The University of Maine was founded in 1862 as a function of the Morrill Land-Grant Acts.
 Established in 1865 as the Maine State College of Agriculture and the Mechanic Arts, the college opened on September 21, 1868, and changed its name to the University of Maine in 1897.

 By 1871, curricula had been organized in Agriculture, Engineering, and electives.
 The Maine Agricultural and Forest Experiment Station was founded as a division of the university in 1887.
-Gradually the university developed the Colleges of Life Sciences and Agriculture (later to include the School of Forest Resources and the School of Human Development), Engineering and Science, and Arts and Sciences.
-In 1912 the Maine Cooperative Extension, which offers field educational programs for both adults and youths, was initiated.
-The School of Education was established in 1930 and received college status in 1958.
-The School of Business Administration was formed in 1958 and was granted college status in 1965.
-Women have been admitted into all curricula since 1872.
-The first master's degree was conferred in 1881; the first doctor's degree in 1960.
-Since 1923 there has been a separate graduate school.
+Gradually the university developed the Colleges of Life Sciences and Agriculture, later including the School of Forest Resources and the School of Human Development, Engineering and Science, and Arts and Sciences.

 Near the end of the 19th century, the university expanded its curriculum to place greater emphasis on liberal arts.
 As a result of this shift, faculty hired during the early 20th century included Caroline Colvin, chair of the history department and the nation's first woman to head a major university department.